Aiden-Ziegelaar/RandAPI-Proto/README.md

 # RandAPI-Proto

-This repository defines an interface for a GRPC service that provides random numbers based on a random number generator seeded with rotating entropy.
+This repository defines an interface for a gRPC service that provides random numbers based on a random number generator seeded with rotating entropy.
 For the implementation of this API see ###.